How to Get Into Amherst College: Acceptance Rate & Strategies

 June 8, 2023

 Amherst College is one of the most selective and esteemed liberal arts colleges in the country, in the same league with the likes of Williams, Swarthmore, and Pomona.
 While lesser-known to the general public than the Ivy League universities, these schools (including Amherst) sport single-digit acceptance rates and present an admissions challenge even for students at the very top of their high school class who possess near-perfect SAT/ACT scores.
-Yet, unlike many schools whose hyper-selective admissions practices are a relatively recent phenomenon, gaining acceptance into Amherst has been a fierce proposition for decades as the following historical acceptance rates reveal:
+Yet, unlike many schools whose hyper-selective admissions practices are a relatively recent phenomenon, gaining acceptance into this College has been a fierce proposition for decades as the following historical Amherst College acceptance rates reveal:

 - 1980: 19%

 To give prospective Amherst applicants a better sense of their admissions chances, this blog will touch on the following topics:

 - Amherst College acceptance rate 2023

 - Amherst College Early Decision acceptance rate 2023